Create an Event rule and set up notifications in your Azure IoT Central application

 Enable or disable a rule for a device

 Navigate to the device and choose the rule you want to enable or disable.
 Toggle the Enable rule for this device button to either enable or disable the rule for that device.

-Now that you have learned how to create rules in your Azure IoT Central application, here is the suggested next step:
+Now that you have learned how to create rules in your Azure IoT Central application, here are some next step: